 Modern life is designed to make energy guzzlers out of every home in the US.
 Many people try in vain to get the electric bill down, only to find it continues creeping up every month.
-If your household is using more electricity than seems rational, you may be wondering which appliance uses the most electricity at home.
+If your households using more electricity than seems rational, look around for one or more of these five common home energy consumers.

 Depending on the size of water heater and the length of your shower, water heaters can be the biggest energy guzzlers in a home.